Last Updated on April 4, 2022 by Grow with Bovees

-If you measure your lawn in acres, the correct rate is five bags of Milorganite per quarter acre.
-If your total property is a quarter acre, you probably don’t need five bags.
+If you measure your lawn in acres, the correct rate is five bags of Milorganite slow releasing fertilizer per quarter acre.
+If your total property is a quarter acre, you probably don’t need five bags of plant nutrients.

 You don’t want to include parts of your property that aren’t going to be fertilized.
 These include the area of your house and any driveway or sidewalk that will not benefit from Milorganite.

-Here are the application rates for Milorganite for different sizes of property.
+Here are the application rates for Milorganite for different sizes of property and lawn.

 - ¼ acre = 5 bags

 - ⅓ acre = 6 bags